Since my earliest of these projects (bottom of page), interactivity as a public engagement strategy has become central to my “maker” purpose.

 (1998)

-It was an international competition and exhibition of three, large-scale, kinetic lightworks that were interactive with 30,000 museum visitors; commissioned by the New York Hall of Science for its Great Hall.
+It was an international competition and exhibition of large-scale interactive lightworks commissioned by the New York Hall of Science for its Great Hall.

 (1996)

-This was an interactive sculpture for children to “dress-up” and change via magnetized vinyl patterned and textural surfaces, small snap-on spinners and 3D shapes, plus a large transparent bug eye (a home skylight dome) with changeable colored lenses; commissioned for the Staten Island Children’s Museum.
+This was an interactive sculpture for children to “dress-up” and make changes they wished.
+It was commissioned for the Staten Island Children’s Museum.

 (1992)

-It was an interactive, wall-mounted “composing-grid” mechanism in the format of my early patchwork quilts.
-It was designed to give the public “agency” to create their own compositions of my silk-screened Lexan tiles; commissioned for the Discovery Museum, Bridgeport, CT.
+It was an interactive, wall-mounted “composing-grid” system designed to give the public “agency” to create their own compositions; commissioned for the Discovery Museum, Bridgeport, CT.

 (1988)

-Was an interactive room installation simulating riding the Staten Island Ferry.
-It had interactive components (many created in public workshops); commissioned for the Staten Island Children’s Museum.
+Was an interactive room installation simulating a ride on the Staten Island Ferry.
+It had interactive components, and was commissioned for the Staten Island Children’s Museum.